jlries61/Distributed-SPM/README.md

 6. Reboot the machine.

+7. Assuming all has gone well, you should be able to point your browser to `http://localhost:4446` and log in as root (lame default password is "root").
+Change the password to something reasonable and while you're at it, create a non-privileged account to do work from (and give it a decent password too).

 ## Configuring the Slave Machines

-1. Install all software required by SPM Model Database, except for the PostgreSQL server.
+1. Install all software required by SPM Model Database, except for the PostgreSQL server (install the client instead).
 Install `addgrv` to a directory in the path such as `/usr/local/bin`.

+2. Install the JDK.

+3. Unpack the agent archive.
+Move the directory `jobscheduler_agent` to the home directory of the account from which the agent will be run and rename it to `jos`.

+4. Copy 'sos_jos.sh' (in the root of this repository) to '/etc/init.d'.
+Modify the script, as necessary, by setting `USER` to the name of the unprivileged account that will run the agent.

+5. Make `sos_jos` a service in the same manner described for the JobScheduler server.